dsaylikoglu/turkey-daily-corona-cases/README.md

 To download Python: https://python.org/downloads

 After installing Python, you should also download the Selenium package by Python.
-You can download it by writing the command <code>pip install selenium</code> in to the command line.
+You can download it by writing the command <code>pip install selenium</code> to the command line.